onepanelio/docs/docs/CVAT/create_annotation_model.md

 * If you are using `frcnn-nas-coco`, then please choose a machine with at least 2 GPUs as this model requires more memory.
 A machine with 1 GPU will throw an error.

-You will find the pre-trained model and a config file for faster-rcnn-nas model.
 This is a type of faster-rcnn model with NAS backbone.
 If you are not sure about which model to use then we recommend you use SSD based model (i.e ssd-mobilenet-v2).

-Depending upon your data, you can set epochs to train your model.
-There is no standard value which can work for all datasets.
-You generally have to try different number of epochs to get the best model.
-Ideally, you do so by monitoring loss of your model while training.
-But if you are looking for a recommendation.
-Then, we recommend you set epochs as follows: (number of images / batch_size (default: 1)) * 500.
-For instance, if you have 100 images, then your epochs will be 50000(rounded).
-Please note that the model will be trained using a pre-trained model, so you don't need to train as long as you would have to when not using the pre-trained model.
+For how to set epochs, you can take a look at first model since both models are faster-rcnn based.

 Please note that current implementation of faster-rcnn inTensorFlow Object Detection API does not support batch training.
 That is, you shouldn't change batch_size.